Updated: Sep 20

 The biggest disadvantage that you may encounter is pushback from friends or family.

-Hopefully this blog gives you a outline of the pros and cons to having a Micro wedding.
+Hopefully this blog gives you an outline of the pros and cons to planning a Micro wedding.
 If you would like to know more about why to have a Micro wedding come check out my blog about "Why have a Micro Wedding?" www.emmalouiseweddingplanner.com/post/why-have-a-micro-wedding